Met Office issues snow warnings as cold snap set to sweep country

 Health Security Agency issues alerts across England urging people to stay warm

-Temperatures are forecast to plummet on Monday and Tuesday, touching -3C in Scotland and -2C in north west and east of England.
+Temperatures are forecast to plummet on Monday and Tuesday, touching -3C in Scotland and -2C in the northwest and east of England.

-Yellow weather warnings for snow and ice are in place for two days beginning from early Monday across northern Scotland and north east England, with the Yorkshire and Humber area also covered by a larger yellow weather warning on Tuesday.
+Yellow weather warnings for snow and ice are in place for two days, beginning early on Monday, across northern Scotland and northeast England, with the Yorkshire and Humber area also covered by a larger yellow weather warning on Tuesday.

-The affected areas are likely to experience power outages, delays to road, rail and air travel, icy surfaces and some rural communities may be cut off by the freezing conditions.
+The affected areas are likely to experience power outages, delays to road, rail and air travel, and icy surfaces, while some rural communities may be cut off by the freezing conditions.

-The Met Office says the conditions "are likely to cause some disruption to travel with a small chance of more widespread disruption for some".
+The Met Office says the weather is “likely to cause some disruption to travel with a small chance of more widespread disruption for some”.

 The Met Office’s deputy chief meteorologist, Chris Almond, said: “Very cold air will spread across the UK from late on Sunday through early next week.